Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: Conclusion: The Future of Transfer Learning in Robotics

 \section{Conclusion: The Future of Transfer Learning in Robotics}

 The rise of transfer learning implies its potential to enable robots to leverage available knowledge to learn and master novel situations efficiently.
 In this paper, we aimed at unifying the concept of transfer learning in robotics via a novel taxonomy acting as a bedrock for future developments in the field.
 Building on the successes of transfer learning in robotics, we outlined relevant challenges that have to be solved to realize its full potential.
-It is important to highlight that these challenges intrinsically relate to the three fundamental questions of transfer learning, i.e., \emph{what}, \emph{how}, and \emph{when} to transfer.

-\textbf{When to transfer} refers to the conditions under which transfer should occur.
-Although this aspect has been overlooked, it is crucial to understand in which situations transferring knowledge is beneficial to avoid phenomena such as negative transfer.
-This is especially important in the context of robotics, where performance is directly linked to the efficiency of the robot performing tasks in the real world as well as the safety of the robot and its environment.

-\textbf{What to transfer} refers to the knowledge or experience that should be transferred in a given setting.
-Answering this question is paramount for the success of transfer learning in robotics.
-We believe that linking the capabilities of our systems to different abstraction levels is key to make headway on this question.
-Moreover, metrics providing the quantification of the transfer gap and of the quality of transfer are crucial in this regard.

-\textbf{How to transfer} relates to the methods, techniques, or strategies that are used to transfer a given form of knowledge or experience.
-Conceptually, we believe that a large potential lies in universal representations obtained e.g. via foundational models.
-Importantly, the obtained universal concepts must be grounded via sensory-motor experience in order to obtain truly intelligent embodied agents.
+It is important to highlight that these challenges intrinsically relate to determining what can and cannot be transferred.
+As illustrated in this paper, transfer learning in machine learning largely relies on identifying whether the distribution of data across two domains remain similar.
+Identifying similarities and differences across robotic tasks amounts to more than comparing distributions.
+We have emphasized the need to delineate \emph{similarities across tasks, environments, and robots} in an effort to ease identification of commonalities and differences in each case.
+Automatically identify similarities across two situations in robotics relies importantly on spelling out how much prior knowledge on the physics of the robot and environment is provided.
+With advances in the use of foundational models, the amount of prior knowledge readily available may ease this transfer.

 We hope that this position paper paves the way towards successful transfer learning between robots, tasks, and environments, as well as their compositions.
 Reusing knowledge holds the promise of closing the performance gap between humans and robots in overcoming novel challenges and acquiring new skills and concepts.